What is vulvar cancer?

 Vulvar cancer most commonly develops in the labia minora (inner lips), the labia majora (outer lips), and the perineum (skin between the vagina and the anus).

-About 380 Australian women are diagnosed with vulvar cancer each year.
+Vulvar cancer is not common.
 It most commonly affects women who have gone through menopause, however vulvar cancer can also occur in younger women.

 Vulvar cancer symptoms

 itching, burning and soreness or pain in the vulva

 a lump, sore, swelling or wart-like growth on the vulva

 thickened, raised skin patches in the vulva (may be red, white or dark brown)

 a mole on the vulva that changes shape or colour

 blood, pus or other discharge coming from a lesion or sore spot in the vulva